International unit: For vitamins

+History

+In 1931, the Permanent Commission on Biological Standardisation of the League of Nations Health Organisation specified the provisional standards for vitamins A, B1, C, and D. These original standards were quite crude by modern measures: the standard for vitamin A was a mixture of many carotenoids, for vitamin B1 the result of adsorbing rice polishings onto fuller's earth, for vitamin C a sample of lemon juice, for vitamin D a sample of irradiated ergosterol in oil.
+In 1935, the standards for A, C, and D were changed to use pure substances: pure beta-carotene in oil, crystalline ascorbic acid, and crystalline ergocalciferol.
+This same commission also established early standards for biologics (antitoxins, insulins, pituitary extract and sex hormones) in the interwar period.

+In 1944, officials from the League of Nations, in cooperation with the Royal Society, established a first international standard for penicillin.
+The postwar World Health Organization established a second standard in 1953.
+Both were defined using a pure, crystalline substance.

 Languages

 The name international unit is often capitalized in English and other languages, although major English-language dictionaries treat it as a common noun and thus use lower case.
 The name has several accepted abbreviations.
-It is usually abbreviated as IU in English, and UI in Romance languages (for example Spanish unidad internacional, French unité internationale, Italian unità internazionale, Romanian unitate internațională), IE in several Germanic languages (for example German internationale Einheit, Dutch internationale eenheid) or as other forms (for example Russian МЕ, международная единица [mezhdunarodnaya yedinitsa], Hungarian NE, nemzetközi egység).
+It is usually abbreviated as IU in English, and UI in Romance languages (for example Spanish unidad internacional, Portuguese unidade internacional, French unité internationale, Italian unità internazionale, Romanian unitate internațională), IE in several Germanic languages (for example German internationale Einheit, Dutch internationale eenheid) or as other forms (for example Russian МЕ, международная единица [mezhdunarodnaya yedinitsa], Hungarian NE, nemzetközi egység).

 In order to remove the possibility of having the letter "I" confused with the digit "1", some hospitals have it as a stated policy omit the "I", that is, to only use U or E when talking and writing about dosages, while other hospitals require the word "units" (or words "international units") to be written out entirely.
 (For example, "three international units per litre" may be abbreviated "3 U/L".
 The "liter" sign (L) is less affected, as less confusing written forms are used.)